aleen42/PersonalWiki/Programming/JavaScript/Framework/react/display_data/display_data.md

 ### Reactive Updates

 If you run the example above, you will find that UI only updates time string, without changing the input elements even though you have input something.
+That's because React has figured it out and manage this behaviours.